Caroline Durieux: Return to New Orleans, Goodwill Ambassador, and Mardi Gras (1937-1950s)

 In the 1950s, Durieux experimented in printmaking; working on perfecting her electron printmaking technique (with radioactive ink) and she produced the first color cliché verre prints.

 In 1976, Caroline Durieux was the first living artist to be honored with a retrospective of her work at The Historic New Orleans Collection.

 In 1980, she was awarded the Women's Caucus for Art Lifetime Achievement Award.

-Mardi Gras

-Caroline Durieux, John McCrady and Ralph Wickiser collaborated on a 1948 book, Mardi Gras Day, published by Henry Holt.
-Each artist contributed 10 artworks as illustrations for the book.
-The ten lithographs that Durieux contributed for this book are less satirical than much of her work.
-When asked about this, Durieux said that Mardi Gras was inherently self-satirical and therefore she decided to present it as is.